aokealy/blog-pokemon/README.md

 # Project 4
-- This is my project 4 submission for Code Institute where I have created a Pokemon blog where you can look at topics of Pokemon and create comments and interact with others with a nice easy vibe :D.
+- This is my project 4 submission for Code Institute where I have created a Pokemon blog where you can look at topics of Pokemon and create a blog and interact with others using comments.
+I have always been passionate about Pokemon so I wanted to create a simple pokemon blog style application that is easy and friendly to use and just have some fun when creating a blog post :).
-Here is a link to the Heroku deployed website https://blog-pokemon-24f5118ca311.herokuapp.com/
+- Here is a link to the Heroku deployed website https://blog-pokemon-24f5118ca311.herokuapp.com/
+- Here is a link to my github https://github.com/aokealy/blog-pokemon
 # User Experience (UX):
 ## Wireframes:
 - Login and Register wireframe